 How Open, Even Light Impacts Exposure

-I think many new photographers seek open, even light before anything else.
+I think many learning photographers seek open, even light before anything else.
 At least, I did.
-This is the beautiful, catch-light producing light that makes everything in your image evenly lit, just like this image below.
+This is the beautiful, catch-light producing light (the kind that makes skin even and eyes sparkle) that makes everything in your image evenly lit, just like this image below.
 It’s safe.
 This is the light you find most-often in portrait work.
-Here’s an example:

 Notice how every bit of the photo has just about the same amount of light?
 This means it’s evenly lit.
-The light was almost dusk, when the sun was below the trees, and the overall light was open – bouncing all around.
+The light was almost dusk, and the sun was deep behind the clouds, so the overall light was open – bouncing all around.

 If you’re anything like I was, you find yourself craving this light.
-You’ll to make it happen in Photoshop even when the scene wasn’t truly open light.
-The next thing you know, you’re over-editing and missing out on some killer lighting scenarios.
-One day I realized I was losing skin tones (making skin appear white and losing pigment) and adding noise to my photos that didn’t need to be there.
-This was happening by trying to bring up my shadows (lighten them) when they were “too dark.”
-By noise, I don’t mean grain.
-I am talking about background noise… clutter.
+You’ll make it happen in Photoshop even when the scene wasn’t truly open light.
+The next thing you know, you’re over-editing and missing out on some killer lighting scenarios!
+One day I realized I was losing skin tones (making skin appear white and losing pigment) and adding noise to my photos that didn’t need to be there from trying to make adjustments to achieve a “perfectly lit” photo.

 There are many, many times when open, even light creates a stunning image, but I’m here to tell you to dare to step away from this light and start playing with uneven light.

 How Un-Even Light Can Impact the Context of Your Photo

 At first, the thought of darkening the shadows felt wrong.
 What I didn’t know is that, sometimes, losing detail that doesn’t aid in telling the story in your photo can be a great thing!

 The truth is, a wide variety of lighting scenarios will add mood or help give your viewer a clear path to the core of the story you’re shooting.
 So learn how to shoot in any light scenario!
 Not only can uneven light create magic, but it will give your portfolio some variety.